Skip to content

 The product design phase can take days to months of working with a converter, depending on how far along you are and whether it’s challenging to transform your design into a custom process.

-Do you have a part drawing?
-Have you included the necessary measurements in your design?
 If so, you’re at a good place in the process.

 Even with a starting drawing, it might take days or weeks to create a custom process, meaning to devise a method to run your product through all the required processes in a single pass.
 Seemingly simple designs can be complicated to run, and we may recommend trials if you have a complicated process.